wonderfan/codefest/Notes/README.md

 The composition of GRPCServer is made up of address, network listener, server from grpc package, server certificate, key pem file, mutex lock, client root certificate authority and tls configuration.

+# 2018-10-13

+The content in the server file contains how to create GRPCServer and how to create server from GRPC package and assign it to the GRPCServer instance;

+What kind of this writing style belong to?
+What kinds of wisdom we can learn from this code file?

+The order server receives the message from the client by the broadcasting interface;

+Firstly, the remote address is extracted from the request context; Secondly, the infinite for loop is started and continue to receive the message from the client side;

+When the message arrives at the server side; the channel support is constructed to analyze the message envelope; The steps of parsing and analysis as below:

+1. Get the channel header from the envelope message;
+2. Get the chain from the chains container by channel id;
+3. If the chain does not exist in the current chain container, assign the system channel to the variable;
+4. Classify the message envelope and get its type;